iotoi8cn/cnruby.github.com/_posts/2019-08-23-welcome-to-jekyll.markdown

 ---
 layout: page
-title:  "Welcome to Jekyll!"
+title:  "How to create the folder in Jekyll!"
 date:   2019-08-23 15:24:35 +0200
-categories: jekyll update
+categories: posts
 ---

+## How to create the folder in Jekyll!
+- make a new folder

+{% highlight %}
-* mkdir _news
+mkdir _news
-* touch _news/2019-08-26-news.markdown
+{% endhighlight %}

+- create and edit a new listingsfile news.markdown
+{% highlight %}
-* touch news.markdown
+touch news.markdown
+vi news.markdown
+{% endhighlight %}

+- add the follow code to the file news.markdown

 {% highlight %}
 ---
 layout: page